 - Have you ever wondered how you might better support new educators?
 Mentors play a critical role in supporting new educators.
 The DOE is pleased to offer mentor trainings virtually for those interested in becoming mentors.
-Educators are welcome to select one of the sessions below that works best with their schedule.
 The session will take place via Zoom, a link will be sent to participants following registration.
 This training is offered at no cost, all materials will be available electronically.
 Educators will receive contact hours for participation.
 Sessions will start at 8:30 and end at 3:30.
 We encourage interested participants to discuss the opportunity, along with local training requirements, with their mentor chairperson prior to registering.
-October 4, 2022 ; May 9, 2023; June 26, 2023; July 19, 2023; August 15, 2023
+Our next session is May 9, 2023 .

 Theme 4: Elevate Educators and the Education Profession: